LoganBeckman21/congenial-barnacle-Group4/README.md

 + **Major:** Computer Information Systems
 - **Expirience:** I possess expertise in software development, database management, network administration, cybersecurity, and strategic IT planning.
 Whether it’s coding, database queries, system troubleshooting, or cybersecurity, I can provide assistance tailored to one’s needs in Computer Information Systems.

+# Office Hour Scheduler
+Welcome to our easy-to-use app that helps you book and manage office hours with your instructor.

+## User Stories
+### As a User
+**I want** to easily find and book office hours with my instructors, So that I can get the academic support I need in a timely and organized manner.